0xthiagomartins/nassim-blog/src/docs/posts/0 Data Concepts.md

 Data processing is the execution of a function that receives a given data set as input, and that function will perform an action and/or return another data set as output.

-The data processing infrastructure that was developed to run business operations over the past decades is having trouble keeping pace with today's digital alndscape.
+The data processing infrastructure that was developed to run business operations over the past decades is having trouble keeping pace with today's digital landscape.
 Across every industry daily interactions and transactions are moving online and the business services are becoming increasingly automated.
 Volumes of multi-structured, machine-generated data from a variety of sources have skyrocketed,  and smart companies want to capture and make use of it all.
 As data volumes grow and the complexity of data types and sources increases, data processing workloads take longer to run and the time available and analysis is reduced.

 The magnitude of 3Vs (Volume, Velocity and Variety) determines the computation power required to process data.
 Imagine the computational power required to process 20 petabytes of data within a day by Google, or analyzing 200 million tweets per day to derive trending topics on Twitter, or NYT processing 4TB worth of raw images into 11 Million finished PDFs in 24 hrs.
 So the challenge is not only because of tremendous volume of data, but also the speed (velocity) at which it is generated and the variety of sources from which it is produced.

-Various traditional technologies are available for high-perfromance computing which includes Cluster COmputing and Grid Computing.
+Various traditional technologies are available for high-performance computing which includes Cluster Computing and Grid Computing.
 However, high cost of Cluster and non-reliability of Grid Computing make them unsuitable for Data processing.
 Cloud computing which though seems to be an ideal solution for Data processing too puts up constraints such as the need to transfer huge volumes of data across network.

 The challenges for high-performance computing is on following parameters:

 - **Linear Horizontal Scalability:** The system should be able scale horizontally.
 More importantly than a system being scalable is a system being linearly scalable.
 A linear scalable system can maintain performance under increased load by adding resources in proportion to the increased load.
 A non-linear scalable system, while "scalable", isn't particular useful as it may not be feasible;
-- **Cost Effectiveness:** Economy of Scale is the most important criteria that need to be satisfied by any computation solution for data procesisng.
+- **Cost Effectiveness:** Economy of Scale is the most important criteria that need to be satisfied by any computation solution for data processing.
 Suppose the number of machines required in relation to the load on a system has a quadratic relationship, like in figure.
 Increasing the load ten folds would increase costs by a hundred.
 Such systems usually are not feasible from business perspective;
 - **Performance:** The system has to process data at an acceptable performance.
 The various technologies used to process big data should be able to utilize the resource very efficiently in order to produce high throughput per unit of resource.
 Resources come with a cost, so it becomes important that economy of scale is maintained throughout the product life cycle.
-Example of resources are Memory, CPU, Network bandwith, etc;
+Example of resources are Memory, CPU, Network bandwidth, etc;
 - **Minimum data transfer:** The architecture of data computing approach should restrict the movement of data over network.
 The computation needs to be taken near to data and not vice versa;
 - **Fault tolerance:** It should be possible for the system to continue the processing of data in the event of the failure of a part.
 Failures may be due to network partition, server crashes and disk breakdowns;
 - **Auto Elasticity:** It is ability of the resource to adjust to the incoming load.
 Resources should be able to scale up or scale down based as per the requirements at a given point of time;